feklee/plan-tree/Prospera.md

 Timeline
 --------

-There are two tracks, one for planting in tropical zones, and a theoretical one.
+There are two tracks, one for planting, and a theoretical one which could run at a partnering institution anywhere in the world.

 ![Timeline](https://i.imgur.com/VpIXLH5.jpg)